-According to sources, the Oklahoma City Thunder reportedly have interest in acquiring Jimmer Fredette, if he is indeed on the trading block.
+According to, the Oklahoma City Thunder reportedly have interest in acquiring Jimmer Fredette, if he is indeed on the trading block.

 Speaking of Kings, Jimmer Fredette would love to go someplace where someone other than just DeMarcus Cousins will pass him the ball.
 Thunder would love to pry Fredette away from Kings as replacement for Derek Fisher.
 Kevin Durant is a Jimmer fan.

 This is definitely interesting news.
 There’s not really room for him in Sacramento, it appears.
 Even if he can find minutes there, Sacramento seems completely dysfunctional, and Jimmer is not the kind of player who can take over at the NBA level.

 However, he could have a nice role in Oklahoma City.
 The Thunder could use a spot-up three-point shooter, which is exactly what Jimmer Fredette can be for them.
 Eric Maynor is their backup point guard, but because he is recovering from ACL tear, I’m sure the Thunder wouldn’t mind some backcourt depth.
 Although Westbrook, Harden, Sefolosha, and Maynor are already on the roster, Jimmer could find a nice spot there.
 Westbrook could play minutes at small forward backing up Kevin Durant, and could find Fredette some time.